Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 This section provides comprehensive guidelines for foreign ambassadors, delineating the protocols and standards to uphold when representing the distinctive identity values and image of Vecistan internationally.
 Prominent symbols include the national flag, musical works produced by ŞOXI ÇÜMÖĞİQƏL, and artistic cues to Microsoft Windows.

-When Vecistan was first established, VisualPlugin noted that to run a powerful army, a strong sense of national identity would need to be held at all times by all who fight for it, yet also inspire fear at all times for all who fight against it.
+When Vecistan were first established, VisualPlugin noted that to run a powerful army, a strong sense of national identity would need to be held at all times by all who fight for it, yet also inspire fear at all times for all who fight against it.
 Inspired by Turkmen and North Korean mass-media, Vecistan early on established a national symbolism inventory based around authoritarian values.

 ## The National Flag